v-oidd/human-benchmark/README.md

 # Human Benchmark Bots

-Bots that automatically complete tests on [Human Benchmark](https://humanbenchmark.com/).
+> Bots that automatically complete games on [Human Benchmark](https://humanbenchmark.com/).

 # How to use